freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/code-reviews/index.md

 ---
 ## Code Reviews

 Code Reviews exist in order to improve the quality of the code in a software project and are common practice for many software development teams.
+They should be used as an opportunity for the team to learn and grow.
-Code reviews involve team members looking into each others' code submissions to check for bugs, incorrect logic or potential improvements.
+Code reviews involve team members looking into each others' code submissions to check for bugs, incorrect logic or to suggest potential improvements.
 A code review can be done amongst developers of the project under review, as well as developers from other teams in the same company.
 To those who have not experienced the code review process before, it can be intimidating.
 However, it is an invaluable process to help you